Wolfbrl/investment-tracker/README.md

 The application uses a local SQLite database to store all investment data securely on the user's machine — keeping things private and offline.

+note: This is my very first project outside of school assignments, I know the code is messy.

 ## Features

 - User Authentication + password encryption